Tarragon

 White, somewhat greenish, globular and sterile.

-The seed often offered as tarragon is usually that of a related plant that while similar in appearance does not have the desireable flavor of real tarragon.
+Be cautious of any seeds labeled tarragon.
+They are usually not real tarragon or Artemisia Dracunculus.
+They are a related plant this is similar in appearance but they does not have the desirable flavor of real tarragon.
 Tagetes lucida may be used as a tarragon substitute and is easily propagated by seeds but does have a weaker flavor.

 Growing Tarragon